 Manage GCP BigQuery Analytics Hub Data Exchange IAM

-The gcp:bigqueryanalyticshub/dataExchangeIamMember:DataExchangeIamMember resource, part of the Pulumi GCP provider, grants IAM permissions on BigQuery Analytics Hub data exchanges.
-Three related resources provide different authoritativeness levels: DataExchangeIamMember (non-authoritative), DataExchangeIamBinding (authoritative per role), and DataExchangeIamPolicy (authoritative for entire policy).
-This guide focuses on three capabilities: non-authoritative member grants, authoritative role bindings, and complete policy replacement.
+The gcp:bigqueryanalyticshub/dataExchangeIamMember:DataExchangeIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for BigQuery Analytics Hub data exchanges by adding individual members to roles.
+This guide focuses on three approaches: non-authoritative member grants, role-level binding management, and full policy replacement.

 import * as pulumi from "@pulumi/pulumi";